StanfordGeospatialCenter/Google-Earth-Engine_101/README.md

  You can find a self-paced version of this workshop, and others, on our [ArcGIS Online landing page](https://stanford.maps.arcgis.com/home/index.html).

 ## Meet Earth Engine
-Google Earth Engine is a geospatial processing service.
-With Earth Engine, you can perform geospatial processing at scale, powered by Google Cloud Platform.
-The purpose of Earth Engine is to:

-Provide an interactive platform for geospatial algorithm development at scale Enable high-impact, data-driven science
-Make substantive progress on global challenges that involve large geospatial datasets Google Earth Engine combines a multi-petabyte catalog of satellite imagery and geospatial datasets with planetary-scale analysis capabilities and makes it available for scientists, researchers, and developers to detect changes, map trends, and quantify differences on the Earth's surface.

-The Earth Engine API (application programming interface) provides the ability to create your own algorithms to process raster and vector imagery.

-## Description
-This session is geared toward people who would like to analyze satellite and vector data without access to computing resources typically required for that work on local computers.
-The session is hands-on, using the Earth Engine Javascript code editor.

-The first part of the class will be an overview of the Google Earth Engine Platform, and Remote Sensing, in general.
-The second half will focus on accessing imagery, creating composites, and running analyses over stacks of images, computing statistics on imagery, creating charts and exporting the results of your analyses.

-## Prerequisites
+Google Earth Engine (GEE) is a cloud-based geospatial analysis platform that empowers researchers to process and analyze satellite imagery and geospatial datasets at scale.
+As a Stanford researcher, GEE enables you to conduct data-driven science, develop geospatial algorithms, and address global challenges using planetary-scale data resources.

+Earth Engine provides:
+- An interactive environment for developing and running geospatial analyses
+- Access to a multi-petabyte catalog of satellite imagery and scientific datasets
+- Tools for detecting changes, mapping trends, and quantifying differences on the Earth's surface

+The Earth Engine API allows you to create custom workflows for processing raster and vector data.
+This onboarding session is designed for Stanford researchers interested in leveraging GEE for remote sensing and geospatial analysis, even without extensive local computing resources.

+**Session Overview:**
+- Introduction to the Earth Engine platform and its capabilities
+- Overview of remote sensing concepts
+- Hands-on exercises using the Earth Engine JavaScript Code Editor
+- Guidance on accessing imagery, creating composites, running analyses, and exporting results

+**Prerequisites:**
-No previous experience with Earth Engine or JavaScript is necessary for the beginner workshop, but programming experience, basic knowledge of remote sensing and/or GIS are highly desirable.
+No prior experience with Earth Engine or JavaScript is required.
+Familiarity with programming, remote sensing, or GIS concepts is helpful but not mandatory.

-## Getting Ready
+**Getting Started:**
-Please note that this workshop is presented for Stanford University affiliates, and that the recordings and materials are provided without access to Google Earth Engine, included.
+This workshop is tailored for Stanford University affiliates, most of whom should already have access to Google Earth Engine.
+If you are unable to access the Google Earth Engine Code Editor, please email stanford-geospatial@stanford.edu to request access.

-For best results, use a modern, Chromium-based browser.
+For the best experience, use a modern Chromium-based browser.

-If you are a Stanford University affiliate, and are not currently able to login to the Google Earth Engine Code Editor, email stanford-geospatial@stanford.edu to request access.

 If you are not a Stanford affiliate, you can request access to Google Earth Engine at:  https://signup.earthengine.google.com